What Happens When You Miss a Mortgage Payment?

-If a mortgage payment is missed in New Zealand, it does not immediately mean you will lose your home.
-However, missed payments can lead to late fees, interest charges, and eventually mortgasge arrears if the situation continues Acting early and speaking to your lender or mortgage adviser can often prevent the issue from escalating.
+If you miss a mortgage payment in New Zealand, it does not immediately mean you will lose your home.
+However, a missed payment can lead to late fees, interest charges, and eventually mortgage arrears if the situation continues.

 Worried about missing a mortgage payment?
 Let’s talk solutions before it becomes a problem.